 Ezetimibe (ez-ET-i-mide), Simvastatin (sim-va-STAT-in)

-Lowers cholesterol and triglycerides (fatty acids) in your blood.
-This is a combination of 2 medicines.
-It contains a cholesterol absorption inhibitor (ezetimibe) and an HMG-CoA inhibitor (simvastatin), which is sometimes called a "statin."
+Lowers high cholesterol and triglyceride levels in the blood.
+This medicine is a combination of a cholesterol absorption inhibitor (ezetimibe) and an HMG-CoA inhibitor (statin).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to ezetimibe or simvastatin.
 Do not use this medicine if you are pregnant or breastfeeding or if you have active liver disease.
 Do not use this medicine if you also use any of the following medicines: boceprevir (Victrelis®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), danazol (Danocrine®), gemfibrozil (Lopid®), nefazodone (Serzone®), telaprevir (Incivek®), certain antibiotics (such as clarithromycin, erythromycin, itraconazole, ketoconazole, posaconazole, telithromycin, voriconazole, Nizoral®), or medicines to treat HIV/AIDS (such as atazanavir, indinavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Kaletra®, Lexiva®, Norvir®, Prezista®, Reyataz®).

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take the medicine in the evening, unless your doctor tells you otherwise.